AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 2. Using Liquid objects, we specify the level of the heading dynamically with {% raw %}`h{{ include.h }}`{% endraw %}.
 So if we pass in `h=2`, then we'll get `h2`.
 Do this for both the opening and closing tags.

 3. Give the h tag an ID.
-The ID will be the string we passed in, but [slugified](https://jekyllrb.com/docs/liquid/filters/).
+The ID will be the string we passed in, but [slugged](https://jekyllrb.com/docs/liquid/filters/).
 You can also give it a class name if you want to style it later.

 4. Create a nested anchor that points to the same slug: {% raw %}`href="#{{ heading | slugify }}"`{% endraw %}.
 The anchor text can be anything you want.
 I was inspired by the [CSS Tricks website](https://css-tricks.com/) and used a hashtag.

-Then, after the anchor, we simply plug in our heading string—in its non-slugged (unslugified?) form.
+Then, after the anchor, we simply plug in our unformatted heading string.

 {% include linkedHeading.html heading="Sticky Navbar and Linked Headings" h=2 %}